Delta Air Lines (DAL)

 Share Repurchases

-- In May 2025, Delta's Board of Directors authorized a new $1 billion share repurchase program, slated for completion no later than June 30, 2028.
+- On April 29, 2025, Delta Air Lines' Board of Directors authorized a $1 billion share repurchase program, slated for completion by June 30, 2028.

-- This authorized program, when combined with the current quarterly dividend, is intended to return over $2 billion to shareholders over the next three years.
+- This program, combined with the quarterly dividend, is part of a plan to return over $2 billion to shareholders over the next three years.

 Outbound Investments

-- In December 2021, Delta announced new investments totaling approximately $1.2 billion in its partners Latam, Aeromexico, and Virgin Atlantic as these airlines emerged from bankruptcy or restructuring.
+- In December 2021, Delta invested approximately $1.2 billion in Latam, Aeromexico, and Virgin Atlantic as these partners emerged from bankruptcy or restructuring, resulting in equity stakes of 20% in Aeromexico, 10% in Latam, and 49% in Virgin Atlantic.

 Capital Expenditures